-Warm and delicious, these cinnamon spiced apples are easily made in the slow cooker.
+These delicious cinnamon spiced apples are easily made in the slow cooker.
 They are a great fall side dish or simple dessert.

+Because they are made in a slow cooker, you basically set it and forget it.
 They are going to disappear quickly so be sure to make plenty!

 This may be my new favorite side dish!
 Of course it would be, it is a sweet side after-all!